waltzaround/Matter-VR/README.md

 ####Week 5 Leap Motion & Audio Analysis

-We discovered that the Leap Motion SDK & hardware tracking was much more accurate despite it's flaws, and reached the conclusion we should implement the Leap SDK instead of the Kinect.
-We also discovered a
+We discovered that the Leap Motion SDK & hardware tracking was much more accurate despite some issues with finger tracking, and reached the conclusion we should implement the Leap SDK instead of the Kinect.
+We also discovered a Audio Analysis plugin that enabled us to rapidly build and test audio-reactive environments.

 ####Week 6 UI Integrations

-We developed a UI Prototype
+A UI Prototype to enable audio recording and playback was developed for the leap motion.
+We experimented with integrating the Leap Motion dependencies into our Instrument code.
+No dice.

 ![Leap Motion prototype controller](https://github.com/waltzaround/CTEC708-VR-Controller/blob/master/images/13023358_1116154475103188_1700030371_n.png "Prototype controller")

-####Week 7 hackathon & Formative
+####Week 7 hackathon & Formative & environment & art direction & git breaking

-Bugs in pushing and pulling
-deveoping

-- project management here
+ We broke a lot of things, including our git repository by flooding it with several thousand audio samples, resulting in several thousand meta files being created which broke some of our dev machines.
+We also held a short two day internal hackathon to flesh out the bugs, and come up with a cohesive vision and art direction for the project.
+We succeeded and the result is a working prototype.

+ We plan to continue prototyping and to start user testing on the 2nd of May, 2016.